Food Shapes taste so much better! Who said: "Don't play with food?"

 It's great to stop on the side of the road to snack under a tree but what if you don't want to stop and the kids get hungry in the car?

-A quick lining of plastic wrap over a small tray will provide space to build creative healthy snacks on that won't slide around and catch all the crumbs up - ready to roll up and dispose of!
+A quick lining of plastic wrap over a small tray will provide space to build creative healthy snacks on-the-go that won't slide around and (plus point) catch all the crumbs up - all ready to roll up and dispose of in an instant!

-Bite-sized healthy snacks packed up in little airtight containers are just right when you're peckish.
+Bite-sized healthy snacks packed up in little airtight containers are just right when you're peckish - baby carrots, peas in the pod, cherry tomatoes, nuts and dried as well as fresh fruits are all quick and simple to pack.

 Mini foods encourage kids to eat; large big portions often overwhelm them.
 Allowing kids to build, select and try their own fun creations will encourage them to eat.

-Freeze fruit juices and water in bottles for a refreshing drink to cool down!
+Freeze fruit juices and water in bottles for a refreshing drink or an ice-pop to cool down!
 It also helps to keep perishables in the cooler bag cold and fresh.

 Tips to keep food fresh and everyone healthy

-You don't want to get sick from food on a road trip, yet thousands do.
+You don't want to get sick from food on a road trip, yet thousands do each year.

 A few basic rules and avoiding hazardous food can help keep everyone healthy and free from food poisoning.

-Bacteria, yeasts and moulds are the three micro-organisms that make us sick - they are all around us, we can not avoid them completely but we can control their growth on our food.
+Bacteria, yeasts and molds are the three micro-organisms that make us sick - they are all around us, we can not avoid them completely but we can control their growth on our food.

 Dry foods are safe, moist foods in particular meats and diary products carry bacteria.